 The circular outer surface of each earpiece is a touchpad and, by using the Headphones Connect app, you can customise the functionality of each one.
 They can control volume and playback or switch between noise-cancelling and ambient sound modes through the usual combination of taps, presses and long holds – and the headphones are quick to respond to these actions.
 Switching between sound modes, changing volume and activating and deactivating features such as Quick Attention (which drops the volume of what you’re listening to, so you can have a quick conversation without having to remove the earbuds from your ears) happen with minimal fuss.

-The Sony WF-1000XM4 borrow the Speak-to-Chat function that debuted in the WH-1000XM4 wireless headphones.
+The Sony WF-1000XM4 borrow the Speak-to-Chat function that debuted in the WH-1000XM4 over-ear headphones (and which has also carried over to their new successor, the WH-1000XM5).
 This feature allows you to talk to someone while the earbuds are still in place and is triggered when you start talking.
 It works well, although as is the case with the over-ears, it’s only triggered a second or so after you start talking.

 This slight delay can be frustrating, as can the tendency for the feature to be triggered by a cough or an impromptu karaoke session while sat at your desk.
 You can reduce the sensitivity of the feature, or you can turn it off completely and either use Quick Attention or remove an earbud completely (which pauses playback automatically).